 And you don’t need a finance degree to understand them, we’re all carbon market participants after all.

-For those new to this space or those seeking a refresher, this comprehensive guide will help you:
+For those new to this space or those seeking a refresh, this comprehensive guide will help you:

 Carbon markets are systems where people – usually organisations – can buy and sell carbon credits.
 A carbon credit is a certificate that represents one tonne of carbon dioxide equivalent.